Got questions about our courses? We’ve pulled the most often asked ones together to make things easier:

 Our Editing course is designed to be independent and can be taken at any time.

-Full participation option gives you access to the core course materials – weekly modules including pdf downloads, with materials released on a weekly basis.
+Instructor-led option gives you access to the core course materials – weekly modules including pdf downloads, with materials released on a weekly basis.
 In addition to that, it also allows the students to benefit from personal support via our support forum, interactive webinars and a dedicated private Facebook group moderated daily by one of our instructors.
 These support features allow our students to get answers to their questions and receive feedback and personal advice on their photos, submitted as part of their homework.
 We find that students who take full benefit of the full participation option usually progress faster and achieve better results than those who don’t.

 Study along option provides access to the core course materials – weekly modules including pdf downloads, with materials released on a weekly basis just like in the full participation option, but with no access to support forum, webinars or Facebook group.
 It’s best for those who are good at self directed learning.

 Bundle Option gives you great savings when purchasing Level 1 and Level 2 at the same time.
 In terms of access to your modules, you enrol at the closest Level 1 course to your booking date.
 For your Level 2 you can choose either the next available course or defer till later in the year – you have 12 months after your Level 1 course is finished to start your Level 2 course.
 If you purchase the Editing course at the same time, you will have immediate access to that course.

 Do I need to be online when the course starts?